Martyrs of Kantara: Consequences

-The Patriarch of Constantinople, Germanus II, sent a letter to Pope Gregory IX to highlight his and Henry of Cyprus's responsibility in the executions.
-The pope replied that they were "schismatics" but agreed to backtrack on the issue of the use of unleavened bread.
+The patriarch of Constantinople, Germanus II, sent a letter to Pope Gregory IX to highlight his and King Henry I of Cyprus's responsibility in the executions.
+The Pope replied that they were "schismatics" but agreed to backtrack on the issue of the use of unleavened bread.

-The death of the martyrs served as a catalyst for popular resentment, which grew in magnitude and sought the rejection of the Latin authorities occupying the island and their Roman Catholic religious hierarchy.
+The death of the martyrs served as a catalyst for popular resentment, which grew in magnitude and sought the rejection of the Latin authorities ruling the island and their Roman Catholic religious hierarchy.
 In particular, the narrative in the Narratio compares the Roman Catholic inquisitors to the high priests persecuting Jesus, Henry of Cyprus to Pontius Pilate, and the Dominican Andrew to Caiaphas.
-In reality, this strengthened the Orthodox position, with these martyrs as an example, thus becoming more steadfast in their beliefs.
+The persecutions served to strengthened the Orthodox position, becoming more steadfast in their beliefs.

 Monasteries became the centers of Orthodox resistance on the island, and tensions remained violent and strained between the two communities until 1260 when Pope Alexander IV issued the Bulla Cypria.
 This sought a position of coexistence, although heavily favoring the Roman Catholic Church, and helped alleviate tensions to some extent.

 Legacy

-Scientific research

 The fact that certain Western Catholic researchers, such as Louis de Mas Latrie, avoided mentioning the event in their studies on the history of Cyprus, has been criticized in more recent studies, for example, by A. Nicolaou-Konnari.

-Religious veneration

 The thirteen monks are considered as saints and martyrs in the Eastern Orthodox Church, particularly in the Church of Cyprus, where they are celebrated with a feast day on 19 May.